RavelloH/PSGameSpider/README.md

 │   ├── The Elder Scrolls Online.jpg
 │   ├── The Elder Scrolls V: Skyrim Special Edition.jpg
 │   ├── The Elder Scrolls V: Skyrim VR.jpg
+│   ├── The Elephant E.jpg
+│   ├── The Entropy Centre.jpg
 │   ├── The Evil Within.jpg
 │   ├── The Evil Within® 2.jpg
 │   ├── The Explorer Of Night.jpg
 │   ├── The Falconeer: 勇力無雙版.jpg
 │   ├── The Fisherman - Fishing Planet.jpg
+│   ├── The Football A.jpg
+│   ├── The Football Quiz.jpg
+│   ├── The Football T.jpg
+│   ├── The Forest Quartet.jpg
 │   ├── The Forgotten City.jpg
+│   ├── The Gallery.jpg
 │   ├── The Gardens Between .jpg
+│   ├── The Gardens Between.jpg
+│   ├── The Giraffe G.jpg
+│   ├── The Golden Age.jpg
 │   ├── The Golf Club 2019.jpg
+│   ├── The Golf G.jpg
 │   ├── The Good Life.jpg
 │   ├── The Great Ace Attorney Chronicles.jpg
+│   ├── The Halloween Story.jpg
 │   ├── The Hand of Merlin .jpg
+│   ├── The Hand of Merlin.jpg
+│   ├── The Hippo G.jpg
 │   ├── The Inner Friend.jpg
 │   ├── The Inpatient™.jpg
+│   ├── The Iron Age.jpg
+│   ├── The Jekoos.jpg
+│   ├── The Jumping Bagel.jpg
+│   ├── The Jumping Bagel: TURBO.jpg
+│   ├── The Jumping Brownie.jpg
+│   ├── The Jumping Brownie: TURBO.jpg
+│   ├── The Jumping Burger - Halloween Edition.jpg
+│   ├── The Jumping Burger - Halloween Edition: TURBO.jpg
+│   ├── The Jumping Burger: TURBO.jpg
+│   ├── The Jumping Burrito.jpg
+│   ├── The Jumping Burrito: TURBO.jpg
+│   ├── The Jumping Chicken Wings.jpg
+│   ├── The Jumping Chicken Wings: TURBO.jpg
+│   ├── The Jumping Choco Santa.jpg
+│   ├── The Jumping Choco Santa: TURBO.jpg
+│   ├── The Jumping Chocolate.jpg
+│   ├── The Jumping Chocolate: TURBO.jpg
+│   ├── The Jumping Churros: TURBO.jpg
+│   ├── The Jumping Coffee.jpg
+│   ├── The Jumping Coffee: TURBO.jpg
+│   ├── The Jumping Cookie.jpg
+│   ├── The Jumping Cookie: TURBO.jpg
+│   ├── The Jumping Fries.jpg
+│   ├── The Jumping Fries: TURBO.jpg
+│   ├── The Jumping Gingerbread.jpg
+│   ├── The Jumping Gingerbread: TURBO.jpg
+│   ├── The Jumping Hot Dog.jpg
+│   ├── The Jumping Hot Dog: TURBO.jpg
+│   ├── The Jumping Ice Cream.jpg
+│   ├── The Jumping Ice Cream: TURBO.jpg
+│   ├── The Jumping Kebab.jpg
+│   ├── The Jumping Kebab: TURBO.jpg
+│   ├── The Jumping Lasagne.jpg
+│   ├── The Jumping Lasagne: TURBO.jpg
+│   ├── The Jumping Muffin.jpg
+│   ├── The Jumping Muffin: TURBO.jpg
+│   ├── The Jumping Noodles.jpg
+│   ├── The Jumping Noodles: TURBO.jpg
+│   ├── The Jumping Nuggets.jpg
+│   ├── The Jumping Nuggets: TURBO.jpg
+│   ├── The Jumping Onigiri.jpg
+│   ├── The Jumping Onigiri: TURBO.jpg
+│   ├── The Jumping Pasta.jpg
+│   ├── The Jumping Pasta: TURBO.jpg
+│   ├── The Jumping Pizza.jpg
+│   ├── The Jumping Pizza: TURBO.jpg
+│   ├── The Jumping Pumpkin - Halloween Edition.jpg
+│   ├── The Jumping Pumpkin - Halloween Edition: TURBO.jpg
+│   ├── The Jumping Pumpkin.jpg
+│   ├── The Jumping Pumpkin: TURBO.jpg
+│   ├── The Jumping Quesadilla.jpg
+│   ├── The Jumping Quesadilla: TURBO.jpg
+│   ├── The Jumping Salad.jpg
+│   ├── The Jumping Salad: TURBO.jpg
+│   ├── The Jumping Sandwich.jpg
+│   ├── The Jumping Sandwich: TURBO.jpg
+│   ├── The Jumping Soda.jpg
+│   ├── The Jumping Soda: TURBO.jpg
+│   ├── The Jumping Sushi.jpg
+│   ├── The Jumping Sushi: TURBO.jpg
+│   ├── The Jumping Taco.jpg
+│   ├── The Jumping Taco: TURBO.jpg
+│   ├── The Jumping Tofu.jpg
+│   ├── The Jumping Tofu: TURBO.jpg
 │   ├── The Keeper of 4 Elements.jpg
 │   ├── The Ketchup story .jpg
+│   ├── The Ketchup story.jpg
 │   ├── The Kings Bird.jpg
+│   ├── The Knight Witch.jpg
 │   ├── The LEGO® Movie - Videogame.jpg
 │   ├── The LEGO® Movie 2 - Videogame.jpg
 │   ├── The LEGO® NINJAGO® Movie Video Game.jpg